Dear Members,

 Employees Stock Option Plan

-There has been no material change in "Arman Employee Stock Option Plan 2016" during the year under review.
-Both the ESOP Schemes are in compliance with the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 ("SBSE Regulations").
+There has been no material change in the ESOP Schemes during the year under review.
+The ESOP Scheme is in compliance with the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 ("SBSE Regulations").

-During the financial year under the review, your Company has allotted 1,245 ordinary equity shares of C 10/- each on May 18, 2023 to the eligible employees of the Company/ Subsidiary Company pursuant to Arman Employee Stock Option Plan 2016.
-Particulars of Employee Stock Options granted, vested, exercised and allotted are given in "Annexure-4".
+During the financial year under the review, the Company has allotted 11554 ordinary equity shares of H10/- each on September 18, 2024 to the eligible employees of the Company/ Subsidiary Company pursuant to Arman Employee Stock Option Plan 2023.

-Your Company forms part of the top 1000 listed entities on BSE Limited and National Stock Exchange of India Limited as on March 31, 2024.
-Accordingly, pursuant to Regulation 34 (2) (f) of SEBI Listing Regulations, Company is required to submit a Business Responsibility Sustainability Report ("BRSR") as a part of the Annual Report.
-The Companys BRSR describing the initiatives taken by the Company is uploaded on the website of the Company at https://armanindia.com/OtherReports. aspx?Page=BRSR BRSR 2023-24.
+Pursuant to Regulation 34 (2) (f) of SEBI Listing Regulations, Company is required to submit a Business Responsibility Sustainability Report ("BRSR") as a part of the Annual Report.
+The Companys BRSR describing the initiatives taken by the Company is uploaded on the website of the Company at https://armanindia.com/ OtherReports.aspx?Page=BRSR BRSR is annexed herewith as "Annexure-6".

 The Code of Conduct for all Board members and Senior Management of the Company have been laid down and are being complied with in words and spirit.
 The compliance on declaration of Code of Conduct signed by Managing Director & CEO of the Company is included as a part of this Annual Report.

-Managements discussion and analysis forms a part of this annual report and is annexed to the Boards report.
+Management discussion and analysis forms a part of this Annual Report.

 There is no significant material order passed by the Regulators / Courts which would impact the going concern status of the Company and its future operations.